 In advance of the experience, talk with the teacher to ensure that you have all the information you require about the co-op program.
-Identify the work skills and learning expectations to be pursued at the workplace, and how they relate to classroom learning.
-Clarify the expectations for the employer, the student, and the school.
-Communicate with the teacher and the student about how things are going and adjust as needed.
+Identify the learning opportunities to be pursued at the placement, and how they relate to classroom learning.
+Clarify the expectations for the placement, placement supervisor, the student, and the co-op teacher.
+Communication with the student and co-op teacher is important to the learning process and adjustments can be made as needed.

-Can we involve students with special needs?
+Can we involve students with special education needs?

 Absolutely!
-Although students with special needs may need additional, personalized attention when it comes to planning and monitoring their involvement, there is no doubt that they have the makings of reliable and loyal employees.
-You will want to work closely with their teacher(s), spend time getting to know their strengths, and make plans to work with their individual needs to build success.
+Although some students learning may require accommodations or personalized attention when it comes to planning and monitoring their involvement, there is no doubt that they have the makings of reliable and loyal employees.
+Supervisors will work closely with the students and teacher.
+Spending time getting to know the student's strengths while developing accommodations to help the student build success.

-The classroom teacher will be a key resource for you in the area.
+The co-op teacher will be a key resource for you in this area.
 In general, all adolescents benefit from: - positive social interaction with adults and peers - structured and clear boundaries, and expectations - opportunities for creative expression - meaningful participation in small groups - activities involving some choice.

-For more information, please visit our website at www.dce.ca (under Summer School) or contact: Michele Reid, Head of Credit Programs - 905.436.3211 or michele.reid@ddsb.ca
+For more information, please visit our website at www.dce.ca (under Summer School) or contact:

+Dan MacDonald, Interim Head of Credit Programs - 905.436.3211 or daniel.macdonald@ddsb.ca